-15. Intel will, at its discretion, donate €5,000 (five thousand euro) exclusive of VAT to each winning Project.
+15. Intel will, at its discretion, donate up to €5,000 (five thousand euro) exclusive of VAT to each winning Project.
 Other than donating this amount, Intel has no responsibility or liability with respect to, or arising from, implementing or completing the Project.

 16. The donation is not transferable.
 The winning organization may need to sign a Donation Contract with Intel in order to receive the donation.

 17. Intel is committed to compliance with all applicable laws, regulations, policies and ethics rules.
 These Competition Rules are intended to ensure that each applicant organization will not violate any such laws, regulations, policies or rules.
 Intel seeks no promises or favoritism for itself or any of its affiliates in exchange for the participation by any organization in the competition.
 By entering the competition each organization:

 18. Intel is committed to respecting your privacy.
 By completing the registration form you are providing Intel your name and email address.
 This information will be used only for the purpose of registering you for the event.
 Once the event has taken place, all personal information provided to Intel will be deleted.
 To learn more about Intel’s privacy practices, please visit http://www.intel.com/privacy.

 19. By entering this competition, your organization confirms its agreement to be bound by these terms and conditions.

 20. The applications for the Project will not be returned to entrants after the end of the competition.